Introduction

 Health Benefits of Manganese

-Adequate manganese intake can provide several health benefits.
+Getting enough manganese may provide several health benefits.

 2. Supports Brain Function